getwilds/wilds-docker-library/bwa/README.md

 The images are designed to be minimal and focused on a specific version of BWA with its dependencies.

+## Platform Availability

+**Note:** This image is only built for **linux/amd64** architecture.
+BWA contains x86-specific optimizations that are not compatible with ARM64 platforms.

 ## Usage

 ### Docker